fgrehm/devstep/docs/index.md

 abstraction for fast and easy provisioning of project dependencies with a simple (yet ambitious) goal in mind:

-> I want to `git clone` and run a single command to spin up an environment that I can use to hack on any software project with as close to zero configuration as possible.
+> I want to `git clone` and run a single command to spin up a disposable environment that I can use to hack on any software project with as close to zero configuration as possible.

 Have you ever deployed an app to a platform like Heroku?
 How awesome it is to `git push` some code and see it running without worrying about the infrastructure